New York exchange courts Russian companies

 Ganyushin sees the NYSE as a complementary venue to Moscow and is encouraging companies to list on both markets.

-He hopes New York could attract some of the privatizations the Russian government is planning.
+He hopes New York could attract some of the privatisations the Russian government is planning.
 Shipping firm Sovcomflot is one slated for 2013.

 "The global shipping sector is based in New York," said Ganyushin, adding that the company would fit well there, while declining to comment specifically on Sovcomflot's plans.